Skip to main content

 Elnora will:

-(a) Enter into written agreements with each Subprocessor imposing data protection obligations substantially similar to those in this DPA;
+(a) Enter into written agreements with each Subprocessor imposing data protection obligations no less protective than those in this DPA;

 (b) Require Subprocessors to implement appropriate technical and organizational measures;